A Retrieve-and-Read Framework for Knowledge Graph Link Prediction: Abstract

 \section{Abstract}

-Knowledge graph (KG) link prediction aims to infer new facts based on existing facts in the KG.
+Knowledge graph (KG) link prediction aims to infer new facts based on existing facts in the KG\@.
 Recent studies have shown that using the graph neighborhood of a node via graph neural networks (GNNs) provides more useful information compared to just using the query information.
-Conventional GNNs for KG link prediction follow the standard message-passing paradigm on the entire KG, which leads to over-smoothing of representations and also limits their scalability.
+Conventional GNNs for KG link prediction follow the standard message-passing paradigm on the entire KG, which leads to superfluous computation, over-smoothing of node representations, and also limits their expressive power.
 On a large scale, it becomes computationally expensive to aggregate useful information from the entire KG for inference.
 To address the limitations of existing KG link prediction frameworks, we propose a novel retrieve-and-read framework, which first retrieves a relevant subgraph context for the query and then jointly reasons over the context and the query with a high-capacity reader.
 As part of our exemplar instantiation for the new framework, we propose a novel Transformer-based GNN as the reader, which incorporates graph-based attention structure and cross-attention between query and context for deep fusion.
-This design enables the model to focus on salient context information relevant to the query.
-Empirical results on two standard KG link prediction datasets demonstrate the competitive performance of the proposed method.\footnote{Code and data will be released on GitHub.}
+This simple yet effective design enables the model to focus on salient context information relevant to the query.
+Empirical results on two standard KG link prediction datasets demonstrate the competitive performance of the proposed method.
+Furthermore, our analysis yields valuable insights for designing improved retrievers within the framework.\footnote{Code and data will be released on \url{https://github.com/OSU-NLP-Group/KG-R3/.}}